 - The Bouygues Construction group accounts for profits and losses on long-term contracts using the policies described in Note 2.4.3 to the consolidated financial statements.
-Such profits and losses are dependent on estimates made by the Bouygues Construction group of the profits or losses to completion on contracts.
-Based on the information supplied to us, our procedures included assessing the data and assumptions underlying the estimates of profits or losses to completion on contracts, and evaluating the key controls used by the Group to measure profits or losses to completion.
-Our assessment also included reasonableness tests on those estimates. - The Bouygues Construction group records provisions for litigation and claims, as presented in Notes 2.4.2, 6.1 and 6.2 to the consolidated financial statements; those provisions are intended to cover litigation, claims and foreseeable uncertainties relating to the Group's operations.
+Such profits and losses are dependent on estimates made by the Group of profits or losses to completion on contracts and on metrics used by the Group to determine the percentage of completion.
+Based on the information supplied to us, our procedures included assessing the data and assumptions underlying the estimates of profits or losses to completion.
+Our assessment also included reasonableness tests on the estimates used, and on the resulting measurement of profits or losses on a percentage of completion basis. - The Bouygues Construction group records provisions for litigation and claims, as presented in Notes 2.4.2, 6.1 and 6.2 to the consolidated financial statements; those provisions are intended to cover litigation, claims and foreseeable uncertainties relating to the Group's operations.
 Based on the information currently available, our assessment of those provisions included an examination of the situation and of the assumptions underlying the measurement of the provisions.